MTV (UK & Ireland)

 MTV is a British pay television channel focusing on reality TV and music programming operated by Paramount Networks UK & Australia.

 The channel launched as part of MTV Networks Europe localisation strategy in 1997.
 MTV UK (previously MTV UK & Ireland; MTV One) was launched on 1 July 1997.
 The channel was set up to provide audiences with local artists and more relevant music content.
 Prior to the localisation of MTV in Europe, the region was served by MTV Europe which was launched on 1 August 1987.
 Since February 2011 MTV has been solely an entertainment channel.

-The channel is in over 10 million homes in the UK and Ireland.
+The channel is currently available in over 10 million homes in the UK and Ireland.